jo-vandamme/hop/README.md

 This image shows the ray tracing of 3 mesh instances for a total of 4.5M triangles.
 It also shows some depth of field.
 ![Skull](doc/images/skull.png?raw=true "Skull")
+I really don't remember where I downloaded this model...

-Image of a splash, no shading yet, only the surface normals.
+Image of a splash, no shading yet, only the surface normals and some depth of field.
 ![Splash](doc/images/splash.png?raw=true "Splash")
 The model was dowloaded on Free3D and is from DOSH Design.